Promotion (chess): Sittuyin

 In sittuyin, the promotion zone is marked by two diagonal lines, each line connecting two opposite corners of the board.
 A pawn standing on a promotion square on the opponent's half of the board may be promoted to a queen.
-Promotion can only occur if the player's queen is captured, so a player cannot have several queens at once.
+Promotion can occur only if the player's queen is captured, so a player cannot have several queens at once.

 A pawn is not promoted the moment it reaches a promotion square; it may be promoted only on a subsequent move.
 It is unclear how this promotion is effected: some sources claim that the pawn is simply replaced with the new piece as a move, but others state that the pawn moves one square diagonally like a queen and then is promoted to one within the same move, as long as this move does not give check or capture an enemy queen.

 A pawn may move through a promotion square without being promoted, whereupon it loses its opportunity to do so.
 A pawn that reaches the back rank must remain there until captured, unless it is on a promotion square.